Knowledge base

 - Otherwise, click the trash can icon to remove a recipient email address from the list.

-- Acceptance status details are displayed to the right of the recipient address:
+- Details of the acceptance status are displayed to the right of the recipient address:

 - Delete to remove the entire address (click on the confirmation modal to perform the deletion):